Loved by 15K+ pet parents

 Dogs that need cage rest after surgery.

-Another good reason to get your dog used to crate training is you never know in the future if your dog could get injured, they may have to spend a few days in a veterinary clinic and they would have to be inside a crate or cage for their own safety.
-Your dog will not be as stressed, and you may have to continue crate rest when they return home.
+Another good reason to get your dog used to crate training is that you never know in the future if your dog could get injured; they may have to spend a few days in a veterinary clinic, and they would have to be inside a crate or cage for their safety.
+Your dog will be less stressed, and you may need to continue crate rest when they return home.

 Natural instincts.